 Exploring the Grounds

 For those with afternoon house times, enjoy a leisurely morning exploring the grounds.
 The Biltmore Estate is renowned for its amazing gardens, but it’s also home to over 22 miles of hiking and walking trails.

 As you round the side of the house, you immediately reach the Italian Garden.
-While beautiful any time of year, it ould likely peak in spring and summer.
+While beautiful at any time of year, it would likely peak in spring and summer.

-Statues line rectangular section of grass.
+Statues line rectangular sections of grass.
 Little pools filled with water and topped with lily pads continue the geometric pattern.

 If you’re looking to get away from the crowds, take the path through the azaleas.